Banknotes of the Hong Kong dollar: Note printing

 In April 1996, the HKMA acquired the note printing plant at Tai Po from the De La Rue Group of the United Kingdom on behalf of the Government.
-The plant has been operating under the name of HKNPL since then.
+The plant has been operating under the name of Hong Kong Note Printing Limited (HKNPL) since then.
 The acquisition of the plant enables the Government, through the HKMA, to be directly involved in the production of Hong Kong currency notes, which is in line with the responsibilities conferred upon the Government under the Legal Tender Notes Issue Ordinance and the Basic Law.
 In March 1997, the Government sold 15 per cent of its shareholding in HKNPL to the China Banknote Printing and Minting Corporation, a People's Republic of China state-owned enterprise.
 In October 1997, the Government sold 10 per cent of HKNPL issued shares to each of the three note-issuing banks.
 The Government continues to exercise management control and maintains a majority stake in HKNPL, with the Chief Executive of the HKMA as the chairman of the company.

 In 2007, the bank has acquired polymer banknote technology to print the HK$10 banknote.